Rybec/ch552_qt_py_libs/README.md

 This is a fairly complete, from scratch I2C driver, hardcoded to use the Stemma QT port on the CH552 QT Py.
 The CH552 does not have hardware I2C, so this is a bitbanging driver.
 This is mainly written in C, with delays written using inline assembly in macros.
 I have not measured the timing, but at 16MHz, my math indicates it should run at around 333kbit/s.

+You can find the tutorial where these functions are developed here (paywalled): [CH552 Drivers: Software I2C Driver](https://techniumadeptus.substack.com/p/ch552-drivers-software-i2c-driver).

 #### Usage

 `void I2C_init(void)`